 It feels as if these summer days are just getting hotter and hotter.
 And while playing in the sun can be a lot of fun, overexposure to the sun’s rays can lead to a number of summer emergencies.
 It’s important to note that the sun’s rays are strongest between 10 a.m. and 4 p.m., so be extra careful during that time.
 If you have a child under the age of 1, do your best to keep them out of the sun as much as you can.
-Dress your baby in lightweight, light-colored clothing with long sleeves and long pants.
-And always cover their head.
+Dress your baby in long-sleeved, light clothing and always have something their head.

 When it is 90° or above and humid, kids should not play outside or exercise for more than 30 minutes at a time.
 And you’ll want to make sure your child drinks plenty of fluids – even if they say they are not thirsty.
 Water is best to rehydrate, but electrolyte drinks like Vitamin Water are good options as well.
 Make sure that they take breaks to cool off in the shade or indoors.

 Whenever you or your child is outside, use a sunscreen with a sun protection factor (SPF) of 15 to 30.
 Choose one that protects against UVA and UVB rays.
 Always apply sunscreen 30 minutes before going outside.
 And do your best to reapply every two hours and after being in the water or sweating.
 Most of the sun’s burning rays go right through clouds, so use sunscreen even on cloudy days.

 Children under 6 months of age can have small amounts of sunscreen put on their faces and the backs of their hands.
 But always be careful not to get it in their eyes or mouth.
 You can also find sunglasses for babies and children that provide 100% UV protection.